Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 The company provides bicycles to annual members and casual riders which come as single-ride passes and full-day passes.

 # Businesss Task
-The director of marketing has tasked me to come up with startegies aimed at converting exisiting casual riders to annual members.
+The director of marketing has tasked me to come up with strategies aimed at converting exisiting casual riders to annual members.
 To do that the marketing team needs to better understand riders differ.
 For us to achieve this, we need to study both customer's needs, behaviours and understand the pattern.
 This involves studying:
     - Bicycle Preference
     - Day of the Week Preference
     - Start and End Station
     - What season of the year riders prefer

+I will be presenting the findings with three dashboards using Tableau, a JPG of the dashboard sheets will be provided below.

 # Dataset/Data Background
 The dataset was provided in the Google Data Analytics Capstone Project.